Create a Survey in less than 60 seconds!

 When you ignore the passives, you’re overlooking a large portion of your target market that’s most likely to churn

-Let’s say 50% of your customers are your promoters and 20% are detractors—that means the rest of the 30% are your passive customers that are ready to leave you!
+Let’s say 50% of your customers are your promoters and 20% are detractors—that means the rest of the 30% are your passive customers who are ready to leave you!

-You can’t afford to not address this group of customers.
-It takes much less effort and money to retain your existing customers than to acquire new customers.
+You can’t afford not to address this group of customers.
+Retaining your existing customers takes much less effort and money than acquiring new ones.

 #3.
 Passives Are Not Passionate About Your Product